PaddlePaddle/models/PaddleCV/object_detection/ppdet/data/README.md

 ## Introduction
-This is a python module used to load and convert data into formats for detection model training, validation, and testing.
+This is a Python module used to load and convert data into formats for detection model training, evaluation and inference.
 The converted sample schema is a tuple of np.ndarrays.
 For example, the schema of Faster R-CNN training data is: `[(im, im_info, im_id, gt_bbox, gt_class, is_crowd), (...)]`.

 ### Implementation
 This module is consists of four sub-systems: data parsing, image pre-processing, data conversion and data feeding apis.